pbklink/motif-core/etc/motif-core.api.md

 export { getUniqueElementArraysOverlapElements }

 // @public (undocumented)
-export type GridDataEditValue = DataServer.EditValue;
+export type GridDataEditValue = RevDataServer.EditValue;

 // Warning: (ae-missing-release-tag) "GridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "GridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)